 Starving cancer cells with a Ketogenic Diet

-(Chris Woollams) The Ketogenic diet, involving a high ´good fat´, low carbohydrate, lowish protein combination, may have the potential to manage even advanced cancer cases, or so some expert science would have us believe.
+(Chris Woollams) This article goes in depth into the Ketogenic diet - a diet of low or no glucose, high ´good fat´ and lowish protein, which is claimed to have the potential to manage even advanced cancer cases.
 Preliminary research shows it can stop cancer progression, inhibit metastases and kill off cancer cells.
+However, research to date is restricted mainly to animal studies.